 Typhus is an infection spread by lice, fleas or mites.
-It's found in many countries, but is very rare in the UK.
+It's very rare in the UK.
 It can be serious, but most people make a full recovery if treated quickly.

 How you get typhus

-Typhus is mainly a problem in parts of Africa, South America and Asia where living standards and hygiene levels are poor, especially in:
+Typhus is mainly found in parts of Africa, South America and Asia, especially in places where:

-- places with lots of bushes and grassland
+- there are lots of bushes and grassland

-How to lower the risk of typhus when travelling
+How to lower your risk of getting typhus when travelling

 There's no vaccine to prevent typhus, but you can reduce the risk of getting infected.